Fellowship (and Candidacy Training)

 Once a CrossSwords student receives an invitation from their teacher, their training shifts from Discipleship-only lessons (private training with their master) to balance this with Fellowship classes (group instruction).
-These Fellowship lessons are held with a CrossSwords teacher (who may or may not be that student’s personal Master), who brings their expertise in the martial arts, swordsmanship, and philosophy to foster growth in students side-by-side.
+These Fellowship lessons are held with a CrossSwords teacher (who may or may not be that student’s personal teacher), who leads their cohort in discussion and investigative dialogue to foster growth in students side-by-side.

 FELLOWSHIP